The-LukeZ/portfolio/README.md

 # LukeZ Portfolio

 This is the portfolio of LukeZ, built with SvelteKit and SCSS.
-Hosted on [sherpa.sh](https://sherpa.sh).
+Hosted on [Cloudflare Workers](https://workers.cloudflare.com/).

-## TODO
+## Features

-- [x] Add language switcher for paraglide (but where???)
+- Multi-language support with Paraglide
+- Responsive design
+- Dynamic project showcase with accordions
+- Smooth navigation and state management
+- BlurHash image placeholders for better loading experience
+- SEO optimization with dynamic meta tags
+- Dynamic background image sourced from Unsplash